ourchurchtoo/website/src/posts/2021-03-26-belonging.md

   - mission
   - family
 category: Poetry
-short_description: about all of our various theological beliefs within the same church building, and I struggle to feel like I fit in, and I can see others feeling the same way -- how labels are unhelpful, because we're all the same underneath, all made of the stars
+short_description: "\"This poem paints an image of all of our various theological beliefs within the same church building, and how I struggle to feel like I fit in.
+I can see others feeling the same way.
+It's about how labels are unhelpful, because we're all the same underneath, all made of the stars.\" -Joanne Renee Boswell"
 ---
 we thrash —\
 toddlers spilling\